Chia pudding is all the rage these days and there’s a good reason why.

 Want to get creative with chia pudding?
-This article will provide you with a basic template that you can mix and match to meet your desired flavor set.
-Or, try these chia pudding recipes for other delicious flavor combinations.
-Love how yours turned out?
-Tag us on Instagram with #BeachbodyBlog so we can see!
+This chia pudding recipe will provide you with a basic template that you can mix and match to meet your desired flavor set.

 Raspberry Chia Pudding